 I started junior high in September, 1952.
 There was no junior high school in the north part of Downey so I attended Downey High School for one semester.
+My classes were in a twostory building with a tile roof.
+I think it is called Building R now, but it was originally the junior high for all of Downey.
 North Junior High (now called Griffiths Middle School) was completed the following January, almost literally in our backyard.
 This was fortunate because I had started playing the saxophone the previous year and I needed to carry it back and forth to school.